asemaikauas/event_app/README.md

 - I didn't develop a separate page for every event where users could get more information; instead, put this information through hover effects on CSS on that main page.

 # Issues
-- I made booking submission form the same for all events (and information about which event specifically users want to book is not passed)
+- I made booking submission form the same for all events (and information about which specific event a user wants to book is not passed)
 - Client-side and server-side validation are minimal
 - CSS lacks media queries for handling different screen sizes